-We're thrilled to invite you to join us this summer for Perspectives On Playwriting.
+Playwrights is thrilled to invite you to join us for Perspectives On Playwriting (POP).
 In the interest of deepening our audience's engagement with new plays, we want to connect you — our most adventurous theater lovers — with some of our favorite theater makers.
-Now in its fifth year, this summer course introduces students to the processes and purposes of playwriting, as told by the playwrights themselves.
+Now in its fifth year, this program introduces students to the processes and purposes of playwriting, as told by the playwrights themselves.

-Whether you’re a longtime theatergoer or completely new to the world of the stage, you can participate in Perspectives On Playwriting in a number of ways — no previous playwriting experience required.
+Whether you’re a longtime theatergoer or completely new to the world of the stage, or even an artist yourself, you can participate in POP in a number of ways — no previous playwriting experience required.
+All are welcome!

 10-Week Core Workshop

 We have decided to cancel our annual immersive 10-week course at our home on 42nd Street in summer 2020.
 In lieu of this facet of the POP program, we hope you’ll join us for an upcoming online Master Class!